seqscope/NovaScope/docs/getting_started/job_config.md

     * *`resource`*: Only applicable for HPC users.
         * `assign_type`: two available options for how NovaScope allocates resources for alignment.
 The options include `"stdin"` (recommended) and `"filesize"`.
 Details for each option are provided in the blocks below.

-        ??? info "`stdin` Option"
+        ??? note "Option `stdin`"
+            **Advantages:**
-            This option allows direct allocation of resources specified in the `stdin` field, bypassing any calculations.
-It enables users to customize resources for different datasets in their job configuration file, optimizing costs based on file size.
-Users must define specific resources for each job, unless the default settings for partition name, threads, and memory are suitable for their computing environment.
+            - Directly allocates resources as specified in the `stdin` field, bypassing calculations for precision in resource management.
+            - Enables customization of resources for different datasets in the job configuration file, allowing for optimization of costs based on file size.

+            **Disadvantages:**
-            An example of how to define the `stdin` field is provided in the above [template](#a-template-of-the-config-file).
+            - Requires users to specify resources for each job unless default settings (partition name, threads, memory) fit the computing environment.
+An example is provided in the [template](#a-template-of-the-config-file).

-        ??? info "`filesize` Option"
+        ??? note "Option `filesize`"
+            **Advantages:**
-            This option enables NovaScope to automatically allocate resources based on the total size of input 2nd-seq FASTQ files and available computing resources.
-When under this option, must users specify the computing resources available in the [environment configuration file](../installation/env_setup.md#optional-computing-capabilities).
-Please note this may require computing time to calculate the total size of input files.
+            - Automatically allocates resources based on the total size of input 2nd-seq FASTQ files and specified computing resources in the [environment configuration file](../installation/env_setup.md#optional-computing-capabilities).
+            - Once computing resources are specified in the environment file, they automatically apply to all jobs, simplifying the setup.

+            **Disadvantages:**
+            - Requires computing time to calculate the total size of input files, potentially delaying the start of data processing.

             The resource allocation strategy is as follows: